Union of Random Trees and Applications: Background and notation

 \begin{theorem}[Borel-Cantelli Lemma] Let $(A_i)_{i=1}^{\infty}$ be a sequence of events.
 If $\sum_{i=1}^{\infty} \mathbb{P}[A_i] < \infty$, then \end{theorem}

-Lastly, we will denote by $Po(\lambda)$ the Poisson distribution with parameter $\lambda$, whose distribution is given by:

 We will use several results from the theory of electrical networks in our proof.
+See \cite{LP} for a detailed introduction to the theory of electrical networks.
 For the sake of completeness, we will briefly summarize some basic theorems that will be used.
+An electrical network is a multigraph with weighted edges $R : E \to \mathbb{R}_{\ge 0}$, called resistances.
+Every graph produces an electrical network by assigning each edge a resistance of $1$.
+The graphs we consider are not directed, but we can view them as reversible Markov chains with transition probabilities defined so that they are inversely proportional to resistances $p(x, y) = p(y, x) \sim 1/R_{xy}$ for each edge $xy$.
+We will also consider a potential function, or voltage function $v: V \to \mathbb{R}_{\ge 0}$ on our graphs.
+Voltage functions that we consider will fix values for two vertices, viewed as a source and sink.
+Outside of these distinguished vertices, the voltage function will be a harmonic function, which enforces at each vertex $x$ the averaging property

-Our electrical networks will consist only of resistors, which are represented by weighted edges in a graph.
-There is a voltage function $v: V \mapsto \mathbb{R}_{\ge 0}$ that assign to each vertex a voltage.
-For a connected network, $v$ is completely determined by the laws that govern electrical networks once the voltage is fixed for any two vertices.
-There is also a current function $i: E \mapsto \mathbb{R}$ that assigns a current, the amount of electricity flowing through a resistor, to a directed edge.
-The relationship between the voltage, current, and resistance is described by the following theorem:
+For a finite connected network, $v$ is completely determined by the harmonic property once the voltage is fixed for any two vertices.
+A voltage function defines a current function $i: E \mapsto \mathbb{R}$ that assigns a current, the amount of electricity flowing through a resistor, to a directed edge.
+This current is defined by the Ohm's law.

-\begin{theorem}[Ohm's Law] Let $ab$ be an edge in $H$.
+\begin{definition}[Ohm's Law] Let $ab$ be an edge in $H$.
 Let $v(a) - v(b) $ be the voltage difference across $ab$, and let $R_{ab}$ the resistance of $ab$.
-Then \end{theorem}
+Then \end{definition}

-We will also use some properties of resistors.
+Once we have defined a source, sink, and voltage function, we can consider network reductions, which modify the electrical network but leave the voltages at certain vertices unchanged.
+The two network reductions we will use are the series law and parallel law.
 We say two resistors are in series if they are arranged in a chain.
-A property of resistors is that the resistance of resistors in circuits can be added together, so the two systems below are equivalent.
+A property of resistors is that the resistance of resistors in circuits can be added together, so the two systems below are equivalent for the purposes of computing $v(a)$ and $v(b)$.

 Two resistors are in parallel if they both have the same endpoints.
-Resistors in parallel can be combined by adding the reciprocals of the resistances.
+Resistors in parallel can be combined by taking the harmonic mean of the resistances.